why do blueberries separate

 Fun Facts

-• Coating blueberries with a small amount of flour before adding them to batter increases their surface friction, helping them stay suspended.
+• Tossing fresh or frozen blueberries with a tablespoon of flour before adding them to batter can help them stay suspended during baking.